joeyklee/sketching-web-geography/README.md

 ...

 ## Who is this book for
-This book is made for people who want to use the power of code and the interactivity of the web to visualize geographic data.
+This book is made for people who want to use the power of code and the interactivity of the web to work with and visualize geographic data.
+It is for

 ## Conventions used in this book